What is Scientific Management Theory?

 15. Owners and investors benefitted:

-Large scale production and enhanced productivity moves forward for enhanced turn overs and more profit for investors.
+Large scale production and enhanced productivity move forward for enhanced turnovers and more profit for investors.
 High profits can be reaped for self-financing so that the concern has a sound financial base.

-Mental revolution is a concept evolved by Taylor for development of mutual trust, understanding, and confidence between management and labor.
+Mental revolution is a concept evolved by Taylor for the development of mutual trust, understanding, and confidence between management and labour.

 Disadvantages of Scientific Management Theory:

 The following mentioned are few limitations or disadvantages of scientific management.

 The theory requires an investment of huge capital and is considered as a costly system.
 The establishment of work study, planning department, training of workers, and standardization requires more money.